armory/docs/content/en/armory-enterprise/try/instructions.md

    +---------------------------------+
    ```
 {{< alert color="success" >}}
-The provided instance deploys a basic NGINX instance and sets up a minimal deployment configuration.
-Now you can start using Spinnaker to deploy your own applications.
+The easy install container includes some preconfigured pipelines which will interact with the cluster you provided access to earlier.
+These pipelines will create and deploy to the `quick-spin-dev` and `quick-spin-prod` namespaces by default.

+Beyond the default pipelines, you are free to create your own applications and pipelines.
 {{< /alert >}}
 ## Use Armory CD Self-Hosted
-The Armory CD Self-Hosted easy install container does not require authentication just launch Armory CD in your browser on `localhost:9000`.
+Access Armory CD in your browser on [localhost:9000](http://localhost:9000).
 The main page displays the Armory CD UI.
-You can now start using Armory CD to deploy your own applications.
-### Prepare the sample application
+### Running the default pipelines
 1. Click **Applications** on the top menu bar.
-1. On the **Applications** screen, click **my first application**.
+1. On the **Applications** screen, click **my-first-application**.
 1. Click **Pipelines** in the left navigation menu.
 1. Select **Configure** for the **prepare-quick-spin-environment** pipeline.
 1. In the **Parameters** section, update the **Name** and **Label** values to create a unique deployment.